leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 Just as Lean contains a special-purpose language for writing programs with effects (the `do` language), Lake contains a special-purpose language for configuring builds.
 These languages are referred to as _embedded domain-specific languages_ (or sometimes _domain-specific embedded languages_, abbreviated EDSL or DSEL).
 They are _domain-specific_ in the sense that they are used for a particular purpose, with concepts from some sub-domain, and they are typically not suitable for general-purpose programming.
-The are _embedded_ because they occur inside another language's syntax.
+They are _embedded_ because they occur inside another language's syntax.
 While Lean contains rich facilities for creating EDSLs, they are beyond the scope of this book.

 ## First steps